Oaklight/ToolRegistry/docs/usage/integrations/class.md

 Hub tools are registered to ToolRegistry using the `register_from_class` method.
 This allows developers to extend the functionality of ToolRegistry by creating custom tool classes with reusable methods.

+???+ note "API changes"
-> **Note:** Previously, the method `register_static_tools` and the concept of `StaticMethodIntegration` were used for registering static methods from classes.
+    Previously (before 0.4.12), the method `register_static_tools` and the concept of `StaticMethodIntegration` were used for registering static methods from classes.
 These have now been replaced by `register_from_class`.
 Similarly, `register_static_tools_async` has also been replaced.
 Both old methods are planned to be deprecated soon, so please migrate to the new interfaces as soon as possible.
 For backward compatibility, `register_static_tools` remains as an alias to `register_from_class`.

 ## Registering Custom Class Methods